ARPCore/RNA_Profile/README.md

 Pre-processing steps performed using standard community software (e.g., FASTX, STAR, featureCounts, RSEM) should be described in the associated manuscript Methods section.

+Example visualization: certain code demonstrates the general structure of an RNA-versus-RPF correlation plot, which means that some example code is simplified and does not represent the complete analysis implementation used in the study

 ## Citation

 If you use this repository, please cite the associated publication.